Do You Have Enough Home Insurance to Rebuild Your Home?

 By Nancy B

-Yes, your lender requires that you have a homeowner's insurance policy that at least equals the balance of your outstanding mortgage loan.
-But what about a catastrophic loss from something such as a house fire or tornado?
-Imagine not being able to rebuild it completely because you didn't have the right amount of insurance.
+"I have homeowners insurance," you might think.
+Indeed, your lender mandates that you maintain a homeowner's insurance policy that covers at least the balance of your mortgage loan.
+But have you considered the impact of a catastrophic event like a house fire or tornado?
+Picture being unable to fully rebuild because your insurance coverage was insufficient.

 You must plan for it.
 Here are two key insurance questions that can influence a complete home restoration.